 \subsection{Agnostic Extraction of Answer Candidates}

-The first step toward building the system is to define the set of answer candidates.
+The first step toward building the system is defining the answer candidates.
 A naive approach would be to consider all possible spans in a given context $C$ of length $m$.
-This would give $\frac{m (m + 1)}{2}$ possible candidates, i.e. about $10^5$ candidates per context, if we assume contexts are made of about 500 tokens.
+This would give $\frac{m (m + 1)}{2}$ possible candidates, i.e., about $10^5$ candidates per context if we assume contexts are made of about 500 tokens.